darthmall/darthmall.net/src/weblog/includes-and-macros.md

 <figcaption>templates/post.njk</figcaption>
 </figure>

-Et voilà, all of the markup for my site header gets put in every blog post.
+<i>Et voilà</i>, all of the markup for my site header gets put in every blog
+post.
 If I need the site header in another page, I just have to `{{ '{% include "./includes/site-header.njk" %}' | safe }}` in that template wherever I want the site header to appear in the markup.